zguo0525/zguo0525.github.io/index.md

 Prior to MIT, I received my B.A. with the highest honor in physics and minors in English and EECS from UC Berkeley.
 In the past, I have co-founded multiple startups and a venture DAO, each driven by the common goal of pushing the boundaries of **what's possible** and making a lasting impact **with practical solutions**.

 # News
-In summer 2024, I will be joining Apple AIML Residency Program for vision language models.
+In summer 2024, I will be joining Apple AIML Residency Program for Apple Intelligence and Siri.

 In summer 2023, I interned at MIT-IBM Watson AI Lab to develop large language models for code generation.